 Whether natural gas production wells are on land or off-shore, a flare is always either at or near the wellhead.
 Once a well has been drilled for gas, the well is tested to determine flow rates, pressure, and commercial viability.
 During the testing and until the well is functioning under normal operation, the natural gas is flared while the infrastructure is put in place to collect and transmit the natural gas to downstream processing.
-During normal operation, the gas may also be flared if there is over pressurization of the gas pipeline.
-Additionally, when maintenance is required at the well, flaring the gas would be appropriate.
+The gas may also be flared during normal operation if the gas pipeline is over-pressurized.
+Additionally, flaring the gas would be appropriate when maintenance is required at the well.

 Natural Gas Processing Plants

 Natural gas processing is the complex process of cleaning raw natural gas to eliminate its impurities and non-methane hydrocarbons and fluids.
 It begins at the wellhead and often involves the separation of oil and water from natural gas.
-Natural gas processing plants produce pipeline quality natural gas.
+Natural gas processing plants produce pipeline-quality natural gas.
 A natural gas processing plant may consist of a flare system with multiple branch lines connecting secondary process units to the main flare header.
-Throughout this system, the waste gas would be recycled through a vapor recovery system where the gas is recovered and returned to the process operation.
+The waste gas would be recycled throughout this system through a vapor recovery system where the gas is recovered and returned to the process operation.

 Natural Gas Pipelines